oroinc/platform/src/Oro/Bundle/DataGridBundle/Resources/doc/backend/datagrid.md

 ##Overview
 Datagrid is table oriented representation of some data from some datasource.
- It's configuration is declarative YAML based file, that should be placed in `Resources/config` folder of your bundle and named `datagrids.yml`.
+ It's configuration is declarative YAML based file, that should be placed in `Resources/config/oro` folder of your bundle and named `datagrids.yml`.
-  This file should contain root node `datagrid` and each grid configuration should be placed under it.
+  This file should contain root node `datagrids` and each grid configuration should be placed under it.

 ##Getting Started
 ####Configuration file